- Ordinary Meetings

 - Section 355 Committees and Boards of Management

 - Regional Committees

 Council's Ordinary meetings consist of all Councillors and have delegated authority to determine matters.
-The following Ordinary Meetings of Council have been adopted under Council's Code of Meeting Practice.
+Refer to the Schedule of Council Meetings for upcoming meeting dates.

 Council also has special purpose committees, as listed below, which meet on an as required basis.

 - Planning Review - Consists of all Councillors and the General Manager or nominated delegate (any staff member to be non-voting delegate), however it only needs a quorum of three Councillors to meet

 - Byron Shire Reserve Trust - Consists of all Councillors – has delegated authority to determine matters

 The above Ordinary Meetings and Special Purpose Committees adhere to Council’s Code of Meeting Practice Policy 1.3 and related legislation.

 Council is developing a greater strategic planning capability focusing on areas additional to the traditional land planning issues falling within its jurisdiction.

 Those new areas are to encompass finance, asset management and systems integrity (Internal Audit), communications with Council's constituents, and the retention and development of creative industries, markets and home based businesses that tend to profile Byron Shire currently.